Outdoor Education (Backpacking/Hiking - Backcountry)

 • Consult Risk Management.

-• This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+• The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 Equipment

 • Determine that all of the necessary equipment is included and is safe for use prior to departing on the excursion.
-Students must be encouraged to report equipment problems to the teacher.
+Students must be encouraged to report equipment problems to the Teacher.

 • A complete set of maps for the route.
 A copy of the map (photocopies are acceptable) and one compass per participant.
 A GPS to be used as a back-up only.